 The key to staying current on GDPR is a compliance program that evolves with new regulations.
-A system with the right fail-safes in place will help ensure that your firm stays up to date with current regulations.
+A system with the right fail-safes in place will help ensure that your firm’s obligations are always up to date.

 Great technology makes this easier than ever.
 Ascent provides you with a feed of regulatory changes (including those related to GDPR) that apply to your firm, helps you visualize how the rule text has changed, and indicates whether that change impacts your existing controls, policies and procedures.